-If you are a man who wants to know if Viagra® works, the answer is not as simple as you might like.
-But there is a more permanent resolution to ED called shockwave therapy for erectile dysfunction and it has several important advantages over traditional ED treatments.
+If you are a male who wants to know if Viagra® works, the answer is not as simple as you might like.
+But there is a more permanent resolution to ED called shockwave therapy for erectile dysfunction and it has several important advantages over traditional sexual medicine or therapies.
 Let’s dive in.

 Shockwave Therapy for ED

-Physicians are now discovering an approach to healing ED that does not carry the risks or the side effects of ED medications.
+Physicians are now discovering an approach to healing ED that does not carry the risks or threats of ED medications.
 Shockwave treatment has become a rising star in the battle against erectile dysfunction.
 And while the concept behind this therapy may sound new, it has been around for many years as a treatment for kidney stones and other ailments.

 In general, if you have struggled with ED and have not seen success from other treatments you will want to consider shockwave therapy.
-If Viagra®, Cialis®, and other pills have failed, shockwave therapy for ED may be the solution you’ve been looking for.
-But even if Viagra® works, shockwave therapy poses no side effects associated with ED medications.
+If Cialis® or other prescription medicines have failed, this may be the solution you’ve been looking for.
+But even if these prescription drugs have yielded positive results, treatment poses no side effects associated with ED medications.